How to Elope

 Sit them down (or call them) and have a real conversation with them.
 It’s not the easy route but it’s the best in the long run.
 It may be easier to shoot a quick text but hearing your full explanation will help them a lot.
 You can even write your speech down if that makes you feel better.
 In your speech, make sure to include…

 1. You want to elope and why it’s best for you two.
 This is a good time to discuss in some form that it’s your one day and it’s all your choice to fill that day with whatever you want.
+Be assertive that you are eloping alone to avoid opening yourself up to recommendations and modifications in your plans.

 2. What an elopement is (many are used to the old school definition).
+You can even use some of the examples of elopement days from my blog if that would help illustrate your point.

 3. Describe your vision for your day, get pumped about it!
 Show them as much as you know so far.
 Maybe show off the photographer you picked, the location you’re going, and anything else that shows what you’re doing is exactly what you want.
 This will help them envision that the traditional wedding truly isn’t something you want.
 It will further help shed the former idea of elopements and better show how your personality will be better supported by eloping.